Elementary Level - Montessori Academics

 - Noted guest speaker presentations given throughout the year

 - Extra-Curricular activities enhance the educational program

 - Sports available: Baseball, Basketball, Running Club, Swimming, Track, Volleyball

-Clubs and organizations: Chess Club, Girl Scouts of America, Marian Club, Science Discovery Club, Spanish Club, Spelling Bee, Student Council, and Young Leaders Club
+Clubs and organizations: Chess Club, Marian Club, Science Discovery Club, Spanish Club, and Student Council, and Garden Club

 Fostering Community Service

 IWA teaches students generosity, tolerance, service to the community, and respect for all